LezaMalik/Programming_Concepts/general.md

 # General Programming Concepts

-*Following are some of the important programming concepts.*
+*Following are some of the important general programming concepts.*

 ### 1. What's ASCII?